About the project

 Status

-Update Sept 1, 2024: The HOA is responsible to maintain 8 pipes and the township is responsible for 2 pipes.
+Update October 10, 2024: The HOA is responsible to maintain 8 pipes and the township is responsible for 2 pipes.
 We jointly maintain 2 pipes with no immediate work required.
-Four pipes (457 LF) are identified for the next phase.
+Four pipes (457 LF) are identified for the next chunk of work.
 Future phases will include an additional four pipes (613 LF) plus our part of the township work when it is required.

 Includes middle Walnut Creek Drive (from Wheatland Meadow Court to near Barkwood Drive), Wheatland Meadow Court, Ridge Meadow Court, and Barkwood Drive (Only PMHOA homes on Barkwood Drive).